 Domestic and foreign corporations and LLCs are required to file very similar annual reports to the state of Hawaii.
 The report from any of these entities contains essentially the same information.

 The state prefers that business entities file their annual reports with Hawaii’s BREG filing webpage, but a mail option is available.
 If you do plan to file a paper report by mail, then you’ll visit their annual report form page to download the form.
 You’ll also need to make out a check or money order payable to the “Department of Commerce and Consumer Affairs.”
-You can then mail your report and payment to:

 If you choose to file your report electronically, the state of Hawaii will accept a digital signature in most cases.
 Also be aware that once you file your report and the Hawaii Business Registration Division has accepted it, it will go into the state’s archive and become public record.